Targeted Unlearning with Single Layer Unlearning Gradient

 Fig. 2: Pareto-fronts and step-size analysis of one-step update the vision/language parts of CLIP.

-Main takeaway: with a properly selected unlearning step size, one-step update on one of the pareto-optimal layers, in terms of high concept importance and low forget-retain gradient alignment, can achieve good unlearning and utility retention.
+Main takeaway: with a properly selected unlearning step-size (λ), one-step update on one of the pareto-optimal layers, in terms of high concept importance and low forget-retain gradient alignment, can achieve good unlearning and utility retention.

 Single layer update with different step-sizes

-Intuitively, a larger step-size incurs larger update over the model.
+Intuitively, a larger step-size (λ) incurs larger update over the model.
 Here, we demonstrate the effect of updating single layer with different step-sizes for unlearning "Elon Musk" on Stable Diffusion-v2.1.

 Loading...

-Unlearn "Elon Musk" with different step-sizes
+Unlearn "Elon Musk" on Stable Diffusion with increased step-sizes

-Main Results
+Sample Results

 Despite being extremely efficient, SLUG achieves effective unlearning while maintaining a good balance with model utility retention.
 Besides, SLUG is scalable across different foundation models for different tasks (e.g., CLIP, Stable Diffusion, VLMs) and flexible enough to jointly unlearn multiple identities.
 Below, we present some of the remarkable results achieved by SLUG.